Prompt Library · 36 prompts

 1. Approved AI tools and how they may be used

-2. What may NEVER be sent to AI tools (personal data, trade secrets)
+2. What must NEVER be sent to AI tools (personal data, trade secrets)

 3. How AI-generated material should be reviewed and labeled